DEFRA/ffc-demo-claim-service/README.md

 scripts/stop
 ```

-This service depends on an external Docker network named `mine-support` to communicate with other Mine Support services running alongside it.
-The start script will automatically create the network if it doesn't exist and the stop script will remove the network if no other containers are using it.

 Any arguments given to the start script are passed through to the `docker-compose up` command.
 For example, this allows the service to be started without attaching to containers:

 ```